vthib/boreal/boreal/README.md

 Boreal is an evaluator of [YARA](https://virustotal.github.io/yara/) rules, used to scan bytes for textual and binary pattern, predominantly for malware detections.

-Although it is quite young, it should already be usable in place of yara in many use cases.
-See [missing features](#missing-features) for details on what is missing.

 ## Description

 Boreal is designed to be a drop-in replacement of YARA, while also adding improvements.